EddyRivasLab/easel/documentation/codestyle.md

 The first include is a project-wide configuration header named `<project_prefix>_config.h`.
 It must be included first, because it may contain configuration constants that affect the behavior of other headers, even including system headers.
+It must be included with angle brackets, not double quotes, so compilation commands can control the order that -I include directories are searched (build tree first, source tree last), to assure that we don't erroneously use a stray previous config file in the source tree when we're building in a build tree.

 System headers come next, because they might contain configuration that affects our headers.
 Finally come our headers.
 I tend to group our headers together by project, and alphabetize them, but (aside from the project-wide config.h) our headers don't depend on any particular inclusion order.

 For example:

-    #include "h4_config.h"
+    #include <h4_config.h>

     #include <stdio.h>
     #include <stdlib.h>